j-berman/haven-core-js/README.md

 We'll merge nearly anything constructive.
 Contributors welcome and credited in releases.

-We often collaborate over IRC in #mymonero on Freenode.

 **All development happens off the `develop` branch like the Gitflow Workflow.**

-## Building MyMoneroCoreCpp from Scratch
+## Building HavenCoreCpp from Scratch

 There's no need to build monero_utils/MyMoneroCoreCpp as a build is provided, but if you were for example interested in adding a C++ function, you could use the information in this section to transpile it to JS.